 If allowed to spread further, wilding conifers could seriously alter New Zealand's unique landscape.
-Learn about the programmes and partnerships we've put in place to stop these trees from spreading.
+Learn about the programmes and partnerships we've put in place to stop these trees from spreading and what you can do to help.

 It's estimated 20% of New Zealand will be covered in unwanted wilding conifers within 20 years if their spread isn't stopped.
 Wilding conifers already cover more than 1.8 million hectares of New Zealand.
 Despite control efforts, they have been spreading at about 5% a year.
 That's about 90,000 more hectares a year.